flameshikari/delta-icons/.github/CONTRIBUTING.md

         - com.example/com.example.StartActivity
     ```

-    2.3.
+    Also you can extended the entry for more options.
+For example, if your icon named as `pixel_buds` but you want it to go in `Google` category.
+All available options are described in the example below (more options will appear over time):

+    ```yaml
+    new_icon:
+      category: 'N'
+      compinfos:
+        - com.example/com.example.MainActivity
+        - com.example/com.example.StartActivity
+    ```

+    2.4.
 The icon without the ComponentInfo (the alternative icon):

     ```yaml
     # lines omitted for example